 I however was in my garden pulling a ton of weeds and watering the fertilizer.
 The fertilizer is a mix of dried chicken poo and straw, and it’s supposed to really help your garden thrive.
 My husband actually put it down a couple of months ago, and we’ve been letting it leach into the ground.
 And when I’m ready, I’ll remove it and then I’m good to plant.
 I’ll be very curious to see what it changes in way of growth and quantity.
 I’m very excited!

 But moving on, let’s talk lemon bars really quick.
-Spring is such a great time to enjoy anything lemon and since it’s winding down, I want to share this easy, no-fuss lemon bar recipe with you all.
+Spring is such a great time to enjoy anything lemon and since it’s winding down, I want to share these easy, Shortcut No-Fuss Meyer Lemon Bars with you all.
 When I think of lemon bars, I think of tart lemon curd filling, buttery shortbread crust and the perfect amount of powdered sugar dusted nicely on top.
 This boxed Krusteaz recipe is ALL of that and more.
 It tastes absolutely amazing, it’s super quick to throw together and it’s idiot-proof.
 Oh and I can’t forget, I threw a surprise element in there too….
 Any guesses???
 It is Lemon Noosa Yoghurt.
 And of course, the yoghurt made it that much more luxurious and rich.
 IT WAS HEAVEN!
 (Even the lemon hater in my house loved these beauties.
 Loved them so much, that I was asked to make them again.
 WIN!) 😉

 So if you’re looking for a sure thing, and one that won’t disappoint, check out this recipe below.